 This page contains resources that (some) people might find of value as they seek to become more engaged in civic life.
-In addition to the first five links I provide, you'll also find links to organizations that do good work on a variety of topics.
+In addition to the first five links I provide, you'll also find links to resources grouped under two main categories: "How to learn", and "Where to donate."
+Links in the latter category are to organizations that do good work on a variety of topics.
 I've included mostly organizations that are effective in spending money efficiently (according to charitywatch.org), but also others that despite not being rated do very valuable work to protect the rights of disadvantaged populations.
 I'll be updating this list often, so suggested additions are welcomed!

 Organizations working on rights of disabled people

 Goodwill.
 Works to protect the rights of disabled people.
 The missions is to enhance the dignity and quality of life of individuals, families, and communities by eliminating barriers to opportunity.
 To donate and shop, go here.

 Christopher & Dana Reeve Foundation.
 Dedicated to curing spinal cord injury by funding innovative research and improving the quality of life for people living with paralysis through grants, information, and advocacy.
 Click here to donate.

 Center for Biological Diversity.
 Works to secure a future for all species, great and small, hovering on the brink of extinction.
 Donate here.

 Climate Solutions.
 A non-profit working on global warming.
 To engage, go here.

 Conservation Fund.
 Its mission is to protect America's legacy of land and water resources through land acquisition, sustainable community and economic development, and leadership training.
 Support this organization here.

 EarthJustice.
 This is the largest nonprofit environmental law organization in the country, working to protect wildlife, for healthy communities, and for cleaner energy options.
 Donate here, and sign up for action alerts here.